mmikkel/CacheFlag-Craft/README.md

 # Cache Flag v.
 1.1.11 plugin for Craft CMS

 The native ```{% cache %}``` tag is great, but in some cases the element queries Craft creates to clear the caches can become too complex, which can bog down your system.
 Cache Flag provides an alternative (and in most cases, more performant) way to have your caches clear automatically when your content changes.

+Looking for the Craft 3 version?
+It's [right here](https://github.com/mmikkel/CacheFlag-Craft3)!

 ## What does it do?